coursera/courier/docs/ARTIFACTS.md

 The Sonatype UI is not easy to use, for example, search does not seem to work well.

-Here is a path, through it.
+Here is a path through it.

 1. Go to [https://oss.sonatype.org/](https://oss.sonatype.org/)
 1. Login using your [credentials](CREDENTIALS.md).